uarksweteam12/team-12-photon/README.md

 # How to launch project

 1. First, make sure you have git installed.
-Please run this command in your terminal:
+Please run these commands in your terminal:

 ```
+sudo apt update
 sudo apt install git -y
 ```